When it comes to your education and career, choosing a university with accreditation is essential.

 But, not all “seals of approval” are equal; there are multiple accrediting organizations and each look for slightly different criteria to evaluate a program or school’s credibility.
 As such, it is often recommended to look for schools with more than one accreditation.
 Some accreditations may accredit a program, others the entire institution.
 Also, there are national and regional accreditations.

 As dean of curriculum, I’ve worked with Jack Welch, and the rest of the Jack Welch Management Institute’s faculty and staff to produce a curriculum that complements the overall program mission, is well-respected within the business community, and which provides the tools for students to become better leaders and build great teams.
 Because of this, the Jack Welch Online MBA program has received two highly sought after accreditations.

 Through Strayer University, we are regionally accredited by the Middle States Commission on Higher Education (MSCHE):

-ACBSP is the second prestigious accreditation we have received.
-Through Strayer University, we are also regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-Setting high standards of educational excellence, this organization accredits on some of the country’s very best schools, including Princeton University, Syracuse University, Johns Hopkins University, Temple University and the University of Maryland.
-Students considering earning an MBA in the United States should always look for regionally accredited institutions because they are recognized by the US Secretary of Education and the Council for Higher Education Accreditation.
+Setting high standards of educational excellence, the organization accredits some of the country’s very best schools, including Princeton University, Syracuse University, Johns Hopkins University, Temple University and the University of Maryland.
+This accreditation process ensures institutional accountability, self-appraisal, improvement, and innovation through peer review and the rigorous application of standards within the context of institutional mission.
+Students considering earning an MBA in the United States should always look for regionally accredited institutions because they are recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

 A top-ranked accreditation is just part of the JWMI difference.
-For more information on what sets JWMI apart, contact your Admissions Officer at 855-596-5964 / email@example.com or visit us online at https://jackwelch.strayer.edu/.
+For more information on what sets JWMI apart, contact us.